Lately, I’ve heard several people talk about wanting to become a Global nomad, or in other words, working and living in another country.

 I have had to handle many of these aspects of life overseas myself, so I understand firsthand how difficult this can be and some of the realities of living and working overseas.

 Most people who rent an apartment overseas long-term need to show that they have the proper papers to live and stay in that location.
-This, again, will depend upon which country you are living in and what their local rules and regulations are.
+Again, this will depend upon which country you live in and their local rules and regulations.